banner

 map of tropical cyclones Attribution: Nasa Spaceplace

-• It is the Caribbean and south-east Asia that are most affected by tropical cyclones (also termed hurricanes and typhoons depending on location)
+• It is the Caribbean and south-east Asia that are most affected by the increased severity of tropical cyclones (also termed hurricanes and typhoons depending on location).

-• it is the richest countries that are generating the CO2 emissions and the poorest countries that are suffering the worst effects
+• It is the richest countries that are generating the CO2 emissions and the poorest countries that are suffering the worst effects, resulting in a gross injustice.

-The developed countries are the most responsible for climate change and are the least affected
+The richest countries are the most responsible for climate change but are the least affected

 extreme heat in the UK is often portrayed as a good thing

-The poorest countries are the most affected by climate change and are the least responsible
+The poorest countries are the most affected by climate change but are the least responsible

 cattle dead from drought due to climate change Attribution: Walking Pictures [2]